Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Walls Have Ears - Live at Exeter Phoenix.
 September 2001

-Commissioned as musician in residence by Dorset arts organisation PVA to compose a soundtrack as an epitaph to the Literary and Scientific Institute in which they are housed.
+As composer in residence at Dorset arts organisation PVA, I was commissioned to write a soundtrack as an epitaph to the Literary and Scientific Institute in which they are housed.
 The resulting soundtrack 'Walls Have Ears' was showcased as a live performance at the Swipe 2000 digital arts festival held in December 2000 at Bridport Arts centre, Dorset.

-In collaboration with digital/video artist Neil Jenkins 'Walls Have Ears' was subsequently developed into a touring show and was performed at Exeter Phoenix and Prema Arts Centre, Gloucester, UK in 2002.
+In collaboration with digital/video artist Neil Jenkins 'Walls Have Ears' was subsequently developed into a touring audiovisual performance and performed at Exeter Phoenix and Prema Arts Centre, Gloucester, UK in 2002.

 Walls Have Ears website